 We have historically met our working capital and capital expenditure requirements, including funding for expansion of operations, through net cash flows provided by operating activities.
 Variations in sales of our products directly affect the availability of funds.
 There are no material contractual restrictions on our ability to transfer and remit funds among our international affiliated companies.
 However, there are foreign currency restrictions in certain countries which could reduce our ability to timely obtain U.S. dollars.
-Even with these restrictions, we believe we will have sufficient resources, including cash flow from operating activities and access to capital markets, to meet debt service obligations in a timely manner and be able to continue to meet our objectives.
+Even with these restrictions and the impacts of the COVID-19 pandemic, we believe we will have sufficient resources, including cash flow from operating activities and access to capital markets, to meet debt service obligations in a timely manner and be able to continue to meet our objectives.

 Historically, our debt has not resulted from the need to fund our normal operations, but instead has resulted primarily from our share repurchase programs.
 Since inception in 2007, total share repurchases amounted to approximately \$4.5 billion.
 While a significant net sales decline could potentially affect the availability of funds, many of our largest expenses are variable in nature, which we believe protects our funding in all but a dramatic net sales downturn.
-Our \$715.2 million cash and cash equivalents and our senior secured credit facility, in addition to cash flow from operations, can be used to support general corporate purposes, including any future share repurchases, dividends, and strategic investment opportunities.
+Our \$1,740.0 million cash and cash equivalents as of June 30, 2020 and our senior secured credit facility, in addition to cash flow from operations, can be used to support general corporate purposes, including any future share repurchases, dividends, and strategic investment opportunities.
+We recently launched a modified "Dutch auction" tender offer to purchase up to \$750.0 million in common shares, upon the terms and subject to the conditions described in the tender offer documentation.
+We expect to use available cash to repurchase shares in the tender offer, which would reduce the amount of our cash and cash equivalents noted above.

 We have a cash pooling arrangement with a financial institution for cash management purposes.
 This cash pooling arrangement allows certain of our participating subsidiaries to withdraw cash from this financial institution based upon our aggregate cash deposits held by subsidiaries who participate in the cash pooling arrangement.
-We did not owe any amounts to this financial institution under the pooling arrangement as of September 30, 2019 and December 31, 2018.
+We did not owe any amounts to this financial institution under the pooling arrangement as of June 30, 2020 and December 31, 2019.